Dawid Konarski

-Dawid Andrzej Konarski (born 31 August 1989) is a Polish professional volleyball player.
-He was a member of the Poland national team from 2012 to 2021.
-A participant in the Olympic Games Rio 2016, and a two–time World Champion (2014, 2018).
-At the professional club level, he plays for Aluron CMC Warta Zawiercie.
+Dawid Andrzej Konarski (born 31 August 1989) is a Polish professional volleyball player who plays as an opposite spiker for Al Ahli.
+He is a former member of the Poland national team, a participant in the Olympic Games Rio 2016, and a two–time World Champion (2014, 2018).

-Personal life

-Konarski was born in Świecie, Poland.
-On 30 June 2012, he married Sabina Rożek.

 Career

-Clubs
+Club

 In April 2015, Konarski moved to ZAKSA Kędzierzyn-Koźle.

 National team

 On 11 May 2012, Konarski debuted in the senior national team in a friendly match with Australia at Atlas Arena in Łódź.
 He played in the intercontinental round of the 2014 World League.
 On 16 August 2014, he was appointed to the national team for the 2014 World Championship held in Poland.
 On 21 September 2014, he won a title of the World Champion.
 On 27 October 2014, he received a state award granted by the Polish President Bronisław Komorowski – Gold Cross of Merit for outstanding sports achievements and worldwide promotion of Poland.

 On 30 September 2018, Poland achieved its third title of the World Champions.
 Poland beat Brazil in the final 3–0 and defended the title from 2014.